vispower/teamplatform-api/comment.md

 ```

 This call returns all the comments and replies in JSON array.
-Each comment has the `commented_on` key pointing to the resource which the comment was written for.
+Each comment has the `commented_on` pointing to the resource which the comment was written for.
-`workspace_1` means that this comment was written for the workspace which id is 1.
+`workspace_1` means that this comment was written for the workspace 1.

 * `GET /workspaces/1/comments`